Dilemmas

 GM posts two questions:

 Q1.
-Would you rather live 100 years in the past or 100 years in the future?
+Would you rather have been born 100 years before you were or 100 years after?

 Q2.
 Would you rather have a pet dragon the size of a cat or a pet cat the size of a dragon?